avo-hq/docs/src/2.0/associations.md

 You can use the `attach_scope` option to keep only the users you need in the `belongs_to` dropdown field.

+You have access to the `query` that you can alter and return it and the `parent` object which is the actual record where you want to assign the association (the actual `Post` in the below example).

 ```ruby
 # app/models/user.rb
 class User < ApplicationRecord